Karl Lagerfeld’s Net Worth Estimated At $200 Million

 The House of KARL LAGERFELD shares, with deep emotion and sadness, the passing of its creative director, Karl Lagerfeld, on February 19, 2019, in Paris, France.
 He was one of the most influential and celebrated designers of the 21st century and an iconic, universal symbol of style.
 Driven by a phenomenal sense of creativity, Karl was passionate, powerful and intensely curious.
 He leaves behind an extraordinary legacy as one of the greatest designers of our time, and there are no words to express how much he will be missed.

-Lagerfeld’s financial issues could’ve been due to his lavish lifestyle, including pampering he and Choupette with private planes, which he had done for more than 20 years, according to his interview with New York Magazine’s the Cut.
+Lagerfeld’s financial issues could’ve been due to his lavish lifestyle, including pampering himself and Choupette with private planes, which he had done for more than 20 years, according to his interview with New York Magazine‘s the Cut.

 “You know, the problem with private jets is that even if you have a big one, if you have many people [aboard], then it is a nightmare.
 More than three or four, forget about it,” he told the magazine.
 “I like to sleep in planes.
 Or I close my eyes and clean my brain.”

-It’s unclear who will receive Lagerfeld’s fortune, as the French designer and photographer didn’t leave behind any children or never married after losing his lover, Jacques de Bascher to AIDS in 1989.
+It’s unclear who will receive Lagerfeld’s fortune, as the French designer and photographer didn’t leave behind any children or never married after losing his lover, Jacques de Bascher, to AIDS in 1989.